2001 Houston Astros season: May

 By connecting for a triple on May 7 against the Chicago Cubs, Bagwell achieved the 700th extra base hit of his career.

+New acquisition Vinny Castilla slugged his first home run in an Astros uniform on May 15, off Manny Aybar of the Chicago Cubs.
+Moreover, Castilla and Richard Hidalgo both doubled twice among 10 total extra-base hits for the Astros.
+In the top of the twelfth inning, pinch hitter Tony Eusebio golfed a two-run home run off Todd Van Poppel deep to center field that scored Castilla for the game-winning runs, 9–7.

+Bagwell cranked his fifth career grand slam on May 21, but Ryan Klesko and the San Diego Padres proved too much, winning a 7–6 decision over Houston.
+Kesko tripled and homered twice, getting 11 total bases.
+Meanwhile, Berkman was 3-for-6 and a home run shy of hitting for the cycle.

-Biggio initiated a hitting streak on May 29 that lasted until June 18, during which he hit .338.
-The streak spanned a career-best 18 games.
+Biggio initiated a hitting streak on May 29 that lasted until June 18, during which he hit .338, and spanned a career-best 18 games.
 Due to the timing and those later produced by teammates Berkman and Moisés Alou, at least one of the three remained within a current streak until July 18, a span of 45 games.
+This trio of overlapping hitting streaks mirrored a similar fulfillment that transpired April 17–May 11, 1979.
+Between those dates, one or more of each of Craig Reynolds, José Cruz, and Enos Cabell piloted their own hitting streak—each had a duration of exactly 15 games.

-While tossing six innings with three runs surrendered on May 30, Wade Miller also helped himself at the plate with a 3-for-3 performance to earn his seventh win and lead Houston to a 7–4 win over the San Diego Padres.
+While tossing six innings with three runs surrendered on May 30, Wade Miller also helped himself at the plate with a 3-for-3 performance to earn his seventh win and lead Houston to a 7–4 win over the Padres.
 The win also ended an eight-game losing streak that had plunged the Astros below .500.